-And a car battery wasn’t the end all, be all of our issues or setbacks.
+And a car battery wasn’t the end-all, be-all of our issues or setbacks.
 The weather would turn on us on a planned beach day.
 Google Maps would somehow lead us down yet another dead end.
-We wouldn’t have service to work where we planned.
+We wouldn’t have the service to work where we planned.
 A coffee shop would be closed.
 We went camping on an island we couldn’t leave after a certain time only to realize we didn’t have anything for dinner but pop-tarts.

 It’s life.
 Some things just aren’t worth getting upset about.
 In other words, don’t sweat the small stuff.
 Life’s too short.

 Lesson #5: We Take a Lot for Granted (And We Shouldn’t)

 From this trip evolved a newfound appreciation for showers, wifi, and tap water.
 It sounds strange.
 But living on the road, these were sometimes the hardest amenities to find or the ones we were constantly running out of.